-In summer 2021, President Joe Biden signed the Juneteenth National Independence Day Act into law, making Juneteenth an official U.S. federal holiday.
+In 2021, President Joe Biden signed the Juneteenth National Independence Day Act into law, making Juneteenth an official U.S. federal holiday.
 In his proclamation speech, President Biden remarked, “On Juneteenth, we recommit ourselves to the work of equity, equality, and justice.”

-On January 1, 1863, President Abraham Lincoln signed the Emancipation Proclamation declaring, “I do order and declare that all persons held as slaves within said designated States, and parts of States, are, and henceforward shall be free."
-The American Civil War would continue for two more years after Emancipation until General Robert E. Lee surrendered his 28,000 Confederate troops to the Union Army’s General Ulysses S. Grant at the Appomattox Court House in Virginia on April 9, 1865, effectively ending the war.
+In the midst of the conflict, on January 1, 1863 President Abraham Lincoln signed the Emancipation Proclamation declaring, “I do order and declare that all persons held as slaves within said designated States, and parts of States, are, and henceforward shall be free."

-The news of the surrender and the war ending took time to reach everyone.
-The United States had 34 states before the Civil War.
-At the time, Texas was the farthest state to the west and therefore the last Confederate slave-owning state.
-So, on June 19, 1865, Union Major General Gordon Granger marched his 2,000 federal soldiers of the 13th Army Corps to the port of Galveston, Texas, and delivered General Order No. 3, "The people of Texas are informed that in accordance with a Proclamation from the Executive of the United States, all slaves are free.
+On June 19, 1865, Union Major General Gordon Granger marched 2,000 federal soldiers of the 13th Army Corps to the port of Galveston, Texas, and delivered General Order No. 3, "The people of Texas are informed that in accordance with a Proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired laborer."
-The Civil War and slavery were finally over.

-Now, over 100 years later, we have many ways to celebrate Juneteenth.
+Today, we have many ways to celebrate Juneteenth.

 1. Attend a Local Juneteenth Event